laurent85v/archuseriso/readme.md

 Description
 ===========

-Archuseriso is a set of script programs written in Bash based on Archiso, the Arch Linux tool for building the official iso image released monthly.
+Archuseriso is a set of script programs based on Archiso, the Arch Linux tool for building the official iso image released monthly.

 Archuseriso aims at extending the base features of Archiso, providing pre-configured build profiles for building live iso images with desktop environment.

-Archuseriso brings additional tools for making a bootable live usb drive with persistence, allowing to run Arch Linux on a removable medium for many kinds of use cases.

-Alternatively a standard installation can be performed if persistence is not an option for your needs.
+Archuseriso brings additional tools for making a bootable live usb drive with persistence, allowing to run Arch Linux on a removable medium for many use cases.
+Alternatively a standard installation on a usb drive can be performed if persistence is not an option for your needs.

-Another cool feature of Archuseriso is optional disk encryption.
+Some cool features of Archuseriso include optional disk encryption, optional ZFS support and installation onto a ZFS root filesystem.

 AUR https://aur.archlinux.org/packages/archuseriso